Utilizing an IBM compatible computer with multiple displays and a keyboard, you have continual position

 Extensive system protection via computer-calculated limits and hard limits

-Hand paddle functions include: guide, set, slew, focus, and dome right-left
+Hand paddle functions include: guide, set, slew, focus, dome right and dome left.

-telescopes also have an optical incremental encoder as the position sensors.
+telescopes use an optical incremental encoder as the focus position sensors.

-Motor Driver Chassis (MDC) provides power supplies for system, modular components for interface
+Motor Driver Chassis (MDC) provides power supplies and surge protection components for interface with long cables to the telescope

-Interface circuit board minimizes discrete wire connections in MDC
+Mother board design minimizes discrete wire connections in MDC

-Low electrical draw minimizes uninterruptible power supply requirements
+Low power usage minimizes uninterruptible power supply requirements

 Shielded cables with proper terminations maximize immunity to electronic noise